bright/new-www/content/blog/zk-snarks-in-substrate-tutorial-supported-by-the-w3f-grants-program.md

 More will be realeased soon!

-The scope of the proposal will be delivered in 2 milestones, with the first one already available in our [repository](https://github.com/bright/zk-snarks-with-substrate/):
+The scope of the proposal was delivered in 2 milestones, the first one is available in our [repository](https://github.com/bright/zk-snarks-with-substrate/):

 ## Milestone 1